 The infographic below, created by Online MBA, breaks down the demographics, including education level, income, age and gender of social media users, along with other miscellaneous facts.
 Some sites’ users are more demographically alike than others.
 One thing is the same for most social sites — college students, or those who have completed some college, represent the majority on social media sites like Facebook, Twitter, Pinterest, Digg and Reddit.
 Among Facebook users, 57% have completed some college, and 24% have earned a bachelor’s or master’s degree.
 Although, people 45 and older make up 46% of Facebook users.
-How Social Networks are Killing the Internet Share this on Facebook!
+How Social Networks are Killing the Internet.
+Share this on Facebook!

 Tweet this to your followers!
 Pin it to Pinterest!
 Submit the link to StumbleUpon and drive tons of traffic to your site!
 Digg it and hopefully more eyeballs will see it (and then it will end up on Facebook through the Digg Social Reader).
 How to Prepare for the Social Networked Afterlife.
 Signing up for a free social networking account is easy.

 You might write an angry letter.
 You might even tell your friends and family (a whopping 25 people, at best) not to patronize that business.
 But the game has changed with social media.
 While one angry tweet may not make much impact, the web allows customers to find and connect with like-minded parties.
 Critical mass has never been more within consumers' reach.
 MySpace Gains a Million New Users in a Month.
 Is Justin Timberlake really bringing MySpace back?

 Could be, according to data released by the company on Monday.
 MySpace claims that it now has "an average of 40,000 new registrations daily" and says it has added more than a million new users since launching its new MySpace Music Player in December.
 The site also touts its library of 42 million songs as the world's largest collection of free music, signifying that services like Spotify — not Facebook or Google+ — may be its real competition.
 "The numbers tell an amazing story of strong momentum and dramatic change for Myspace," company CEO Tim Vanderhook said in a statement.
 "And the one million-plus new user accounts we've seen in the last 30 days validates our approach.

 He writes about technology trends in public safety and enhanced 9-1-1.
 Todd is a board member of the NG9-1-1 Institute and is a member of APCO’s Emerging Technology Committee, in addition to holding numerous technology patents.
 We post eight years of video to YouTube every day.
 ComScore: Social Universe Still Quickly Expanding [STUDY] Zachary Rodgers | February 9, 2012 | 0 Comments inShare172 Growth of newcomers Pinterest and Google+ show social category is still in flux.

 The Social Media Salary Guide [INFOGRAPHIC] Social Media Week is upon us, so we thought it would be appropriate to delve into the social media industry and see how its salaries stack up.
 Social media is an evolving and cutting-edge field, so it should come as no surprise that you can make a great living managing a brand's presence on Twitter, Facebook, YouTube, Tumblr, LinkedIn, Google+, Pinterest, Instagram, Foursquare and other social platforms.

 The survey showed 85% of U.S. adults say people are mostly kind online.
 Five percent of adults said people are mostly unkind and another 5% say it depends on the situation.
 These results differs from a Pew Research Center survey from last November that asked teenagers the same question.
 Like the adults, the majority of teens (69%) said people are mostly kind online.
 5 Essential Spreadsheets for Social Media Analytics.
 Ann Smarty is a search marketer and full-time web entrepreneur.

+Ann blogs on search and social media tools.
+Her newest project, My Blog Guest, is a free platform for guest bloggers and blog owners.
+Bill Aims to Give Athletes More Social Media Privacy.
 Should universities be allowed to force student athletes to have their Facebook and Twitter accounts monitored by coaches and administrators?
 No, says a bill recently introduced into the Maryland state legislature.
 The bill would prohibit institutions "from requiring a student or an applicant for admission to provide access to a personal account or service through an electronic communications device" — by sharing usernames, passwords or unblocking private accounts, for example.
 Infographic: Key Moments in Social Media Law.
 The Socially Aware blog has put together a nice infographic that highlights several key decisions in social media case law, starting with the Sony v.